 Feedback and complaints

-The complaint can be made by you, or by someone you ask (in writing) to make the complaint such as:
+A complaint can be made by you or on your behalf by someone you have nominated such as:

 - A support group

 If you nominate someone to complain on your behalf, you will need to give permission in writing for the person to act for you.

 You cannot use the CPS complaints procedure to make a complaint:

 - If you are a defendant and you want to get a case against you dropped